mjdamgaard/UP-Web-Project/new_readme_draft.md

 * *Are you tired of AI slop and clickbait?*
 * *Are you tired of your data being sold to third parties, or of the lack of transparency about this?*
 * *Are you tired of ads that just keep increasing in volume?*
-* *Or are you tired updates in general that you do not like and cannot decline?*
+* *Or are you tired updates in general that makes things worse?*

 With a user-programmable platform you do not need to worry about any of these problems.
 Here the users are in complete control over what apps and what algorithms they use, and they are free to modify them and extend them however they want.